-• What is the first thing on your coloring sheet that trees need to grow?
+- What is the first thing on your coloring sheet that trees need to grow? - Rain - What did you color next that a tree needs to grow big and strong? - o Sunlight

-- o Rain! - What did you color next that a tree needs to grow big and strong? - o Sunlight which is energy from the sun - And what is the last thing that trees need to grow? - Nutrients!
-Nutrients are food but for plants!
+- And what is the last thing that trees need to grow? - Nutrients! - Define nutrients: Nutrients are like food but for plants!
 Nutrients come from the dirt or soil in the ground.